top of page

 Phase Two: EcoRocket Heavy - a heavy vehicle, able to launch 24 tons to LEO.

-The EcoRocket uses ecological, water-based propulsion technology for its first two stages, that are reusable.
+The EcoRocket uses ecological, water-based propulsion technology for the first two stages, that are reusable.
 This is opposite to the current rocket engines that release polluting, toxic, carcinogenic compounds into the atmosphere.

 The third stage uses hot propellant based on hydrogen peroxide 95% and kerosene, and it is expandable.
-The amount of polluting propellant for the whole rocket is 14%, and even so, the third stage ignites above 50 km altitude, the impact on the environment being highly reduced compared to the conventional rockets currently operational or planned.
+The amount of polluting propellant for the whole rocket is 2%, and even so, the third stage ignites above 65 km altitude.
+The impact on the environment is highly reduced compared to the conventional rockets currently operational or planned.

 All stages use the pressure feed system, instead of the extremely expensive pump feed system.
 In a pump feed system, the propellant is forced into the engine by a pump that is driven by a turbine that use a fraction of the rockets propellant to spin, or by using high power electric engines, while in the case of the pressure feed system, the propellant is forced into the engine by the pressure stored into an additional high pressure tank.
-We chose the later version for financial reasons.
-The weigh penalty in our case is extremely low compared to the pump feed system, as we have shown in an analysis sent to DARPA in 2016 for the Haas rocket.
-This is possible due to the fact that we were capable to develop extremely lightweight composite materials tanks.
+We chose the later version.
+The weigh penalty in our case is low compared to the pump feed system.
+This is possible due to the fact that we developed extremely lightweight composite materials tanks.

 The vehicle can be launched from sea or land, and depending of this, the first two stages can use either electric heating or an ecological chemical reaction of their water-based propellant.